0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 Initial compilation, as always with Rust is slower, but subsequent builds are fast.

-2.5 minute initial and 40 seconds for subsequent builds I saw in my tests while making this video.
+2.5 minute initial and 40 seconds for subsequent deploys I saw in my tests while making this video.

 ---